projectacrn/acrn-hypervisor/doc/developer-guides/hld/hv-startup.rst

 Multiboot Header
 ****************

-The ACRN hypervisor is built with multiboot header, which presents ``MULTIBOOT_HEADER_MAGIC`` and ``MULTIBOOT_HEADER_FLAGS`` at the beginning of the image, and it sets bit 6 in ``MULTIBOOT_HEADER_FLAGS`` which request bootloader passing memory mmap information(like e820 entries) through Multiboot Information(MBI) structure.
+The ACRN hypervisor is built with a multiboot header, which presents ``MULTIBOOT_HEADER_MAGIC`` and ``MULTIBOOT_HEADER_FLAGS`` at the beginning of the image, and it sets bit 6 in ``MULTIBOOT_HEADER_FLAGS`` which requests bootloader passing memory mmap information(like e820 entries) through Multiboot Information(MBI) structure.